sagemath/sagewiki_to_gh-2022-10-10/MSRItemp/ILS.md

  * 9th March: Kaneenika Sinha in Baker boardroom, Title: Analytic rank of $J_0(q)$

-   Abstract: We will survey different methods of finding explicit upper bounds for the analytic rank of the Jacobian of the modular curve $X_0(N),$ based on the independent papers of Brumer, Murty, Iwaniec-Luo-Sarnak and Michel-Kowalski.
+   Abstract: We will survey different methods of finding explicit upper bounds for the analytic rank of the Jacobian of the modular curve $X_0(N).$  The papers of Brumer, Murty, Iwaniec-Luo-Sarnak and Michel-Kowalski address this important question.
+To begin with, we will focus on the papers of Brumer and Murty which assume the Riemann hypothesis for L-functions of newforms.

  * H. Iwaniec, W. Luo, and, P. Sarnak, Low lying zeros of families of L-functions, Publ.
 IHES, 2000.
     [[attachment:Iwaniec-Luo-Sarnak.pdf]]